serverless-ca/terraform-aws-ca/docs/client-certificates.md

 **Approach - developer testing**
 * Follow instructions at the end of [GettingStarted](getting-started.md)
 * Developer needs an IAM role with permissions to invoke the CA TLS Lambda function

+## Subject Alternative Names
+If you don't specify and DNS names by omitting the optional `sans` entry within the JSON, the common name will be used provided it's a valid domain.

+If you specify `sans` these will take precedence over the common name.

+Only valid domains will be included in the Subject Alternative Name X.509 certificate extension.